-Choose menu "Wireless → Wireless Security", you can configure the security settings of your wireless network.
+Choose menu "Wireless > Wireless Security", you can configure the security settings of your wireless network.

-There are five wireless security modes supported by the Router: WEP (Wired Equivalent Privacy), WPA (Wi-Fi Protected Access), WPA2 (Wi-Fi Protected Access 2), WPA-PSK (Pre-Shared Key), WPA2-PSK (Pre-Shared Key).
+There are five wireless security modes supported by the router: WEP (Wired Equivalent Privacy), WPA (Wi-Fi Protected Access), WPA2 (Wi-Fi Protected Access 2), WPA2-PSK (Pre-Shared Key), WPA-PSK (Pre-Shared Key).

-Figure 4-18 Wireless Security
+Figure 4-17 Wireless Security

-- ➤ Disable Security - If you do not want to use wireless security, check this radio button.
-But it's strongly recommended to choose one of the following modes to enable security. - WPA-PSK/WPA2-PSK Personal (Recommended) It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
+- Disable Security If you do not want to use wireless security, select this check box, but it's strongly recommended to choose one of the following modes to enable security. - WPA/WPA2 Personal (Recommended) It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
 The default setting is Automatic, which can select WPA-PSK (Pre-shared key of WPA) or WPA2-PSK (Pre-shared key of WPA) automatically based on the wireless station's capability and request. - Encryption When WPA-PSK or WPA is set as the Authentication Type, you can select either Automatic, or TKIP or AES as Encryption.

-If you check the WPA-PSK/WPA2-PSK - Personal (Recommended) radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-19.
+If you check the WPA/WPA2 - Personal (Recommended) radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-18.

 WPA/WPA2 - Personal(Recommended)

-Version: Automatic(Recommended)
+Version: WPA2-PSK v

-Encryption: TKIP
+Encryption: TKIP v

-PSK Password: 12345670
+Wireless Password: 59298779

-(You can enter ASCII characters between 8 and 63 or Hexadecimal characters between 8 and 64.)
+(You can enter 8 and 64.)
+ASCII characters between 8 and 63 or Hexadecimal characters between

-Group Key Update Period: O Seconds (Keep it default if you are not sure, minimum is 30, 0 means no update)
+Group Key Update Period: 0 Seconds

+(Keep it default if you are not sure, minimum is 30, 0 means no update)

-We do not recommend using the TKIP encryption if the device operates in 802.11n mode due to the fact that TKIP is not supported by 802.11n specification.
+We do not recommend using the TKIP encryption if this device operates in 802.11n mode due to the fact that TKIP is not supported by 802.11n specification.

-- PSK Passphrase You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters. - Group Key Update Period Specify the group key update interval in seconds.
+- Wireless Password You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
 Enter 0 to disable the update.